Package-Repository/usb_protocol/README.md

 To use the protocol, in your main function you'll have to call a setup function

-    init_robot_actions
+    init_robot_actions();

 Then you can set specific implementations like this

     set_robot_actions(MOTORS, MOVE_MOTORS, &MOVE_MOTOR_FUNC); <--You'll have to define MOVE_MOTOR_FUNC

-You'll need something in your main loop that does something to this affect
+You'll need something in your main loop that does something to this effect

     ```
     for (;;)